kskorupka/allegro-summer-experience-2022/README.md

 1. Given username was incorrect, so the application is not able to find such user.
 2. You may have connection problems.

+Make sure that none of this situations may happen.
+Please, press any button and try again.

 ### 3. Press any button.
 If you would like to review another user, press any button and follow the **1st instruction**.